2016’s Most Important Customer Loyalty Statistics

 - 64% of retailers say that their loyalty program is their best method of connecting with customers.

-- 66% of marketing executives think that loyalty programs should be a way for customers to show how loyal they are to their business.
+- 66% of marketing executives think that e-commerce loyalty platforms should be a way for customers to show how loyal they are to their business.

 - When Starbucks introduced their “My Rewards” program in 2013, they saw a 26% rise in profit and an 11% total revenue lift.